Home energy ratings

 Nationwide House Energy Rating Scheme (NatHERS) assessments are the most common way to meet the minimum energy efficiency requirements of the National Construction Code (NCC).

-Energy assessors use the NatHERS rating tools to predict the amount of heating and cooling your apartment or house will need to stay comfortable all year round.
-The findings are converted to a star rating between 0 and 10 stars.
+Energy assessors use NatHERS computer modelling tools to predict the amount of heating and cooling your apartment or house will need to stay comfortable year-round.
+This is based on the home’s design, materials and construction, including the:

 What the stars mean

 Homes are given a star rating between 0 and 10.
 A higher star rating means the home is more comfortable to live in and is cheaper to run.
 Lower star ratings mean a home is more costly to keep comfortable.